2022 Tree Planting Rebate Program

 (i) The Motor Vehicle of a physician or surgeon parking reasonably near their office or residence and immediately available for professional calls.

 (ii) Motor Vehicles parking by a physician or surgeon who is actually engaged in their professional occupation, reasonably near where they are so engaged.

 (iii) Motor Vehicles parked by an operator who is actually engaged in discharging the duties of a police officer or peace officer.

 (iv) Commercial vehicles parked by an operator for the purpose of loading or unloading merchandise.

+2. The time referred to shall be the time from time to time legally in effect in the Town of Truro.
 It shall be an offence for any person to fail to comply with these regulations and any such person will be liable to a penalty as provided by Section 292 of the Motor Vehicle Act.

 Andrew J. MacKinnon,